-“Founded by Alexandria Hawkey and Stephanie Brown, Broad Comedy is a group created to bring more women into the Champaign-Urbana comedy scene.
-We are dedicated to fostering a space for women, women-identified, genderqueer, and non-binary comics and performers.” [ Check us out on Facebook ]
+Founded by Stephanie Brown, and currently run by Stephanie Brown, Lisa Graff, and Andrew Schiver, Broad Comedy is a group that was originally created to bring more women into the Champaign-Urbana comedy scene.
+Our current mission is to more broadly diversify local comedy and create a fun, welcoming, and inclusive performance space.” [ Check us out on Facebook ]

-Part side project, part public outreach, and part autoethnography – Broad Comedy is a monthly open mic that I co-created with a comic in Champaign-Urbana who I met when I was conducting interviews for my dissertation.
+Part side project, part public outreach, and part autoethnography – Broad Comedy is a bi-weekly open mic that I co-created in the fall of 2016 with a fellow comic in Champaign-Urbana who I met when I was conducting interviews for my dissertation.
 She was frustrated being the only woman regularly performing stand-up in town and I wanted to try to put my research on gender and gatekeeping in stand-up culture into practice.
 We both thought one reason there were so few women performing in town was because they didn’t see themselves in any of the comedy rooms and thus there was self-perpetuating underrepresentation.